rydmike/flex_color_scheme/README.md

-To make the documentation more accessible and easier to read, and to also make it possible to extend it further and update it without publishing a new package version.
-There is a plan to migrate this readme file to use a markup generated documentation site based on [docs.page](https://docs.page/homepage).
-When that is done this chapter will be further extended.
+To make the documentation more accessible and easier to read, and to also make it possible to extend it further and update it without publishing a new package version, this readme will later be migrated to use a markup generated documentation site.
+It will be based on [docs.page](https://docs.page/homepage).
+When that is done, this chapter can be further extended with more examples and screenshots.

 ## Main Setup